Past Productions – LA Campus

 Pulp Vérité

-When Wanda arrives at Wayward – a nature camp for troubled teens – after being kidnapped from her home, she finds herself immersed in a world of conflicting truths battling for salvation.
+When Wanda is delivered to Wayward, a nature camp for troubled teens, she finds herself immersed in a world of conflicting truths battling for salvation.

 Set in Frank’s Cafe, a greasy diner in NYC, the play focuses on the relationship between Joe, a drug dealer indebted to a kingpin named Chuckles, and Darlene, a naive girl who has just moved to the city.